-Certain standard costs are associated with closing the sale of a house.
-Sellers and buyers almost always share these closing costs, as specified in the sales contract.
+Every home sale incurs costs.
+Buyers and sellers usually share these closing costs, as specified in the sales contract.

-As indicated below, many of the buyer's closing costs are related to the costs of getting the loan.
-Since Power Purchase Mortgage is highly experienced with closings and mortgages, we can help you understand your closing costs.
+As you'll see below, many of the closing costs result from getting your mortgage loan.
+Since Power Purchase Mortgage is highly experienced with mortgages and closings, we often explain the details of closing costs.

-Below you'll find a fairly generic list of closing costs.
-We will always provide a specific list of your closing costs when we provide your Loan Estimate.
+Below you'll find a generic list of costs for buying residential real estate.
+We will provide you with a specific list of your closing costs when we provide your Loan Estimate.

 Standard Closing Costs

 Costs associated with "originating" your loan Points — These are costs you pay up-front to lower your mortgage interest rate (optional) Appraisal Costs Credit Report Up-front Interest Payment Escrow Account Taxes